A kid's savings and a youth everyday account

 - Medicare card

 You’ll need a parent or guardian to open your accounts with you.
-A mandatory Parental Control function gives your parent or guardian control of your account if you’re under 14 (Choice Youth account) or under 12 (Bump savings account).
+A mandatory Parental Control function gives your parent or guardian control of your accounts as follows:

-To have Parental Control, parents, grandparents, or guardians must be an account signatory.
-As the account holder, the child must be registered for Westpac Online Banking and Westpac Telephone Banking to access accounts online or over the phone.
+To have Parental Control, a parent, grandparent, or guardian must be an account signatory.
+As the account holder, the child must also be registered for:

-Self-service Telephone Banking is not available, and Parental Control is mandatory for children:
+Self-service Telephone Banking is not available and Parental Control is mandatory for children:

 - Under 12 for a Bump savings account